-Emission limits for the two pedestal crane engines greater than 500 bhp (CR-800A and CR-800B are:
+Emission limits for the crane engines (Device IDs 05029 and 05030) are:

-- (1) 49 ppmvd CO @ 15% O2; or - (2) a 70% or more reduction in CO emissions installed for the purpose of complying with 40 CFR 63 Subpart ZZZZ §63.6625(g).
-Performance testing, conducted in October 2013, demonstrated that each crane engine complies with NESHAP subpart ZZZZ emission standards.
+- (1) 49 ppmvd @ 15% O2; or - (2) a 70% or more reduction in CO emissions.

-ATC 14141 authorized the installation of an oxidation catalyst for control of CO emissions.
-Additionally, an open crankcase filtration emission control system was

-Operating requirements for the pedestal crane engine (Device ID 5002) are:
+ATC 14142 authorized the installation of an oxidation catalyst for control of CO emissions.
+Additionally, an open crankcase filtration emission control system was installed for the purpose of complying with 40 CFR 63 Subpart ZZZZ §63.6625(g).
+Performance testing, conducted in October 2013 demonstrated that each crane engine complies with NESHAP subpart ZZZZ emission standards.

-- (1) change the oil and filter every 500 hours of operation or annually, whichever comes first; - (2) inspect the air cleaner every 1,000 hours of operation or annually, whichever comes first; and - (3) inspect all hoses and belts every 500 hours of operation or annually, whichever comes first. - 3.2.6 40 CFR Part 70 {Operating Permits}: This Subpart is applicable to Platform Harvest.
-Table 3.1 lists the federally enforceable District promulgated rules that are "generic" and apply to Platform Harvest.
+- 3.2.9 40 CFR Part 64 {Compliance Assurance Monitoring}: This rule became effective on April 22, 1998.
+The primary requirement is the submittal of a CAM Plan identifying specific operational parameters to be monitored and serve as compliance indicators for emission limits. - 3.2.10 40 CFR Part 70 {Operating Permits}: This Subpart is applicable to Platform Hermosa.
+Table 3.1 lists the federally enforceable District promulgated rules that are "generic" and apply to Platform Hermosa.
 Table 3.2 lists the federally enforceable District promulgated rules that are "unit-specific".
-These tables are based on data available from the District's administrative files and from FM O&G's Part 70 Operating Permit application.
+These tables are based on data available from the District's administrative files and from FM O&G's Pt70 Operating Permit application.
 Table 3.4 includes the adoption dates of these rules.